Cat-scratch disease

 Most often, cat-scratch disease is not serious.
 Medical treatment may not be needed.
 In some cases, treatment with antibiotics such as azithromycin can be helpful.
 Other antibiotics may be used, including:

-In people with HIV/AIDS and others, who have a weak immune system, cat-scratch disease is more serious.
+In people with HIV/AIDS and others, who have a weak immune system, cat-scratch disease can be more serious.
 Treatment with antibiotics may be needed.

 Outlook (Prognosis)